Medically Guided Testosterone Optimization for Men Who Refuse to Decline With Age

 Can I stop if I want to?

 Absolutely.
 This is a subscription-based program with no long-term contract.
 You are free to discontinue at any time.
-However, if you choose to stop TRT, your provider will guide you through a proper tapering and Post-Cycle Therapy (PCT) protocol to help your body restart its natural testosterone production as smoothly as possible.
+However, if you choose to stop TRT, your provider will guide you through a proper tapering and hormone recovery protocol to help your body restart its natural testosterone production as smoothly as possible.
 Abruptly stopping without medical guidance is not recommended.

 Stop trying supplements that don’t fix the root problem.